Rule 1: General governance policies of the Quebec Press Council

 31. Dissemination of Decisions

-31.01 Decisions of the Complaints Committee and the Appeals Committee shall be transmitted to the parties and thereafter made public.
+31.01 Decisions of the Complaints Committee and the Appeal Committee shall be transmitted to the parties and thereafter made public.

 31.02 Where a complaint is upheld, the respondent media organization has an ethical obligation to publish or broadcast the decision.
 Member media organizations shall undertake to comply with this obligation and to provide proof of such publication or broadcast to the Council within 30 days following the decision.

-31.03 The media organization may state in such publication or broadcast that the decision of the Complaints Committee is subject to appeal before the Appeals Committee of the Council.
+31.03 The media organization may state in such publication or broadcast that the decision of the Complaints Committee is subject to appeal before the Appeal Committee of the Council.

 32. Time Limits

-32.01 Any time limit provided for in this By-Law may be extended by the General Secretary at the request of one of the parties.
+32.01 Any time limit provided for in this Rule may be extended by the General Secretary at the request of one of the parties.

 33. Transitional Provisions

-33.01 Processing of complaints pending before the Council when this By-law comes into force shall continue, with the adjustments required under this By-law applied.
+33.01 Processing of complaints pending before the Council when this Rule comes into force shall continue, with the adjustments required under this Rule applied.

 34. Entry into Force